p0l1t1c1an/bsdfan-rs/README.md

 ```
 # git clone https://github.com/p0l1t1c1an/bsdfan-rust.git
 ```
-Then run cargo install as root:
+Then run make install as root:
 ```
-# cargo install --path /path/to/bsdfan-rust
+# make install
 ```
 This will install a binary called bsdfan, a config file as bsdfan.conf, and a startup script.